Kit for Cat: Plot

 Sylvester hypnotizes the kitten, leads him to Elmer's bedroom, provides the kitten with a baseball bat and instructs him to hit the sleeping Elmer on the head; the kitten misinterprets Sylvester's visual instruction and hits Sylvester instead, causing the dazed cat to climb into bed with Elmer.
 Elmer wakes up and throws Sylvester down the stairs warns him he will be held responsible for the next disturbance.
 Sylvester sets a wind-up mouse toy loose and the kitten chases it, following it into a mouse hole.
 Sylvester nails a piece of wood to the mouse hole.
 From behind the walls, however, the kitten starts knocking out the nails holding up paintings and shelves hanging on walls.
 Sylvester, remembering Elmer's warning, tries to catch all of the falling objects as the kitten (still trapped in the walls) makes his way upstairs.
 The chandelier above Elmer's bed crashes to the floor before Sylvester can stop it.
 The noise wakes up Elmer, who issues a final ultimatum: if Sylvester so much as makes one more peep, he is out of the house for good.

 The kitten, having overheard, takes advantage and starts making a huge racket.
 Sylvester places a pair of earmuffs on the sleeping Elmer, in an attempt to drown out the kitten's noise (which involves a shotgun, a parade drum, and a slamming door).
 Infuriated, Sylvester literally blows his top and begins chasing the kitten; panicking, the kitten turns the radio on full-blast, activates the coin-operated pianola and proceeds to make noise in a variety of other ways.
-The earmuffs fail, and Elmer runs down the stairs yelling that he has "made up [his] mind who's weaving these pwemises!"; however, he is interrupted by a knock at the door because his landlord said "Oh no, you haven't!
+The earmuffs fail, and Elmer runs down the stairs yelling that he has "made up [his] mind who's weaving these pwemises!"; however, he is interrupted by his landlord, who says "Oh no, you haven't!
 I've made up my mind!
-Here!", the landlord serves Elmer an eviction notice, presumably due to the excessive noise, the only things in the eviction notice that is very clear to read, said "In other words GET OUT!".
+Here!", the landlord serves Elmer an eviction notice, presumably due to the excessive noise.
 The cartoon ends with Sylvester, the kitten, and Elmer looking for food in the trash alley.